andela-technology/qualified-docs/content/creating-content/challenges/challenge-types/q-and-a-options.md

 ### Randomize Question Order

-If you are concerned about candidates sharing question answers, randomzing the question order can make this more difficult.
+If you are concerned about candidates sharing question answers, randomizing the question order can make this more difficult.
 When enabled, each candidate will see the entire set of questions in a randomized order.
 That order will be consistent for the candidate (returning to the quiz later will show the same order).

 ## Question Basics